 Customers aren’t enough for business success today.
 The brands with the highest amounts of loyal customers have tribes.
 But in order to build a brand community, you first need customers who are deeply invested in your business.

-These are the customers who are deeply invested in a brand.
-They’ll fight for them, sing their praises to their networks and go back to those brands for news, updates and the latest products and services.
+They’ll fight for you, sing your praises to their networks, and go back to your brand for news, updates, and the latest products and services.

-Here’s why you should work to create a brand community.
-Learn how you can use content marketing to do so.
+Here’s why you should build a brand community and how content marketing can help.

 Why brand community matters

 In today’s hyper-competitive consumer industry, customers are more selective than ever about who they spend their dollars on.
 For example, a sustainability-minded customer may research a company’s green initiatives before they decide to purchase from them.

 Driving this trend of research-before-purchase are millennials and younger generations like Gen Z. They demand that businesses have values that are in agreement with theirs before they’ll purchase their products or services.

 A 2021 Forrester study found 51 percent of Gen Z respondents ages 18 to 23 years old will always research a company to ensure it aligns with their view on corporate social responsibility before they shop from them.

 Further, consider what 5WPR’s 2020 Consumer Culture Report revealed.